ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/stale-indexes.markdown

 This will make sure that you get the latest results up to that point in time.
 All pending tasks for changes that occurred after this cut-off point will not be considered.
 And just as before, a time-out can be set as well.

-`WaitForNonStaleResultsAsOfNow` is also available; it is equivalent of calling `WaitForNonStaleResultsAsOf(DateTime.Now)`.
+[`WaitForNonStaleResultsAsOfNow`](../client-api/session/querying/how-to-customize-query#waitfornonstaleresultsasofnow) is also available; it is equivalent of calling [`WaitForNonStaleResultsAsOf(DateTime.Now)`](../client-api/session/querying/how-to-customize-query#waitfornonstaleresultsasof).

-Another option is to use `WaitForNonStaleResultsAsOfLastWrite`, which does exactly what it says, namely, it tracks the last write by the application, and uses that as the cutoff point.
-This is usually recommended if you are working on the machines where clock synchronization might be an issue, since `WaitForNonStaleResultsAsOfLastWrite` doesn't use the machine time, but etag values for the writes.
+Another option is to use [`WaitForNonStaleResultsAsOfLastWrite`](../client-api/session/querying/how-to-customize-query#waitfornonstaleresultsasoflastwrite), which does exactly what it says, namely, it tracks the last write by the application, and uses that as the cutoff point.
+You might find it useful if you are working on the machines where clock synchronization might be an issue, since `WaitForNonStaleResultsAsOfLastWrite` doesn't use the machine time, but etag values for the writes.
+The time-out can apply as well.

+The default time-out value is 15 seconds.

 {INFO:Convention}
 You can also setup the document store to always wait for the last write, like this:

 {CODE stale4@Indexes\StaleIndexes.cs /}

-All queries in the store would behave as if `WaitForNonStaleResultsAsOfLastWrite` was applied to them.
+All queries in the store would behave as if [`WaitForNonStaleResultsAsOfLastWrite`](../client-api/session/querying/how-to-customize-query#waitfornonstaleresultsasoflastwrite) was applied to them.

 {DANGER: Warning}
 Before you decide to use this convention, consider the usage of it very carefully.
 Especially be aware of a potential overuse as it is described [in querying conventions](../client-api/configuration/conventions/querying#defaultqueryingconsistency).